nsb700/association-mining-webapp/readme.md

 ```commandline
 minikube kubectl port-forward associations-api-978dffb4f-lpr28  30080:80
 ```
-* Here we are telling this command to port forward command from our localhost at port 30080 to port 80 of the service.
+* Here we are telling this command to port forward HTTP request from our localhost at port 30080 to port 80 of service.
-* The service will get the request at port 80 and forward the request to the pod at port 80 (see service.yaml 'port' and 'targetPort').
+* The service will get the request at port 80 and forward the request to the pod/s at port 80 (see service.yaml 'port' and 'targetPort').
-* The pods get the request at port 80 at which it is listening (see deployment.yaml 'containerPort').
+* The pod/s get the request at port 80 where it is listening (see deployment.yaml 'containerPort').
-* The pod then forwards this request to our uvicorn server which is also listening at port 80 (see Dockerfile CMD).
+* The pod/s then forward/s this request to the uvicorn server which is also listening at port 80 (see Dockerfile CMD).

 ***